kalbfled/jit-geometry/README.md

 In this demo, the world is subdivided into non-hierarchical volumes outlined by green boxes.
 In practical terms, the basic problem is to compute which mesh faces are visible from each volume and to transmit the visible faces for a given volume before the camera moves into that volume.

 How this happens is the interesting part of the problem.
-I performed this computation offline using a **patent pending** process and used the results to create the [glTF](https://www.khronos.org/gltf/) files used in the demo.
+I performed this computation offline and used the results to create the [glTF](https://www.khronos.org/gltf/) files used in the demo.
 If you have a project for which this technique might be useful, please [contact me](https://www.davejk.me/contact/).

 ### Limitations of the Demo

 **NOTE: This demo is outdated.
-The latest demo, available at https://www.buildtheoasis.com, has none of the limitations discussed here.**
+The latest demo, available at https://buildtheoasis.davejk.me, has none of the limitations discussed here.**

 Please remember that this is a proof of concept.
 My only intent is to demonstrate the visibility precomputation and just-in-time paradigm.